 The parasympathetic nervous system (PNS) regulates the body’s “rest and digest” response and plays an important role in alleviating stress and promoting recovery.
 It does so by inhibiting the activity of the sympathetic nervous system and the release of stress hormones, and returning bodily functions to their resting state by slowing the heart rate, lowering blood pressure, reducing muscle tension and restoring regular breathing, digestion and glandular activity.

-The parasympathetic metric measures the activity of the PNS and indicates how capable a person is of relaxing or recovering after a stressful occurrence.
+The Recovery Ability indicator measures the activity of the PNS and indicates how capable a person is of relaxing or recovering after a stressful occurrence.
 A low score would indicate a stressful state, while a high score would suggest a relaxed one.

 The pulse-respiration quotient (PRQ) reflects emergent properties of the complex interplay between cardiac and respiratory activities.
 The pulse-respiration quotient metric measures to what extent this interplay is functioning normally.
 A low or high score would indicate that your heart rate and/or breathing rate are disproportionate, which may indicate that both the heart and the lungs are working inefficiently.